-RKLT School: Senior Leader responsible: Name and role Filter provider: Talk Straight/Schools Broadband The filtering provider is a member of Interne t Watch Foundation (IWF).
-Y /N The filtering provider is signed up to Counter r-Terrorism Internet Referral Unit list (CTIRU).
-Y /N The filtering provider is blocking access to ill material (CSAM). egal content including child sexual abuse Y /N The filtering system is operational.
+RKLT School: Senior Leader responsible: Name and role: Filter provider: Talk Straight/Schools Broadband The filtering provider is a member of Interne t Watch Foundation (IWF).
+Y/ N The filtering provider is signed up to Counte list (CTIRU). r-Terrorism Internet Referral Unit Y /N The filtering provider is blocking access to ill sexual abuse material (CSAM). legal content including child Y /N The filtering system is operational.
 Y /N The filtering system is up to date.
-Y /N The filtering system is applied to all users, including guest accounts.
-The filtering system is applied to all school o wned devices.
-Y /N The filtering system is applied to all devices using the school broadband connection.
-Y /N The filtering system filters all internet feeds, including any backup connections.
-Y /N The filtering system is age and ability appropeducational settings. oriate for the users and be suitable for Y /N The filtering system can handle multilingual and abbreviations. web content, images, common misspellings, Y/N The filtering system identify technologies and the filtering such as VPNs and proxy service Y /N The filtering system provide alerts when any web content has been blocked.
-Y /N The filtering system can provide filtering on r nobile or app technologies.
-Y /N The filtering system can allow you to identify possible, the individual. device name or ID, IP address, and where Y /N The filtering system can allow you to identify the time and date of attempted access.
-Y /N The filtering system provides alerts when an y web content has been blocked.
-Y /N
+Y /N The filtering system is applied to all users, in ncluding guest accounts.
+Y/ N The filtering system is applied to all school of devices are on school premises) owned devices.
+(Yes, provided Y /N The filtering system is applied to all devices connection. using the school broadband Y/ N The filtering system filters all internet feeds, connections. including any backup Y/ N The filtering system is age and ability appropriate suitable for educational settings. priate for the users and be Y /N The filtering system can handle multilingual misspellings, and abbreviations. web content, images, common Y /N The filtering system identify technologies an get around the filtering such as VPNs and p - Y /N The filtering system provide alerts when any web content has been blocked.
+Y /N The filtering system can provide filtering on mobile or app technologies.
+The filtering system can allow you to identify and where possible, the individual.
+Y /N The filtering system can allow you to identify access. / the time and date of attempted Y /N The filtering system provides alerts when an blocked. y web content has been Y /N

-All staff know how to report if: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material
+All staff know how to report if: Y/N they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material